nithinmurali/pygsheets/docs/source/authorization.rst

 =====================

 There are multiple ways to authorize google sheets.
 First you should create a developer account (follow below steps) and create the type of credentials depending on your need.
-These credentials give the python script acess to a google account.
+These credentials give the python script access to a google account.
  But remember not to give away any of these credentials, as your usage quota is limited.